-- the Search & Code tools if you want to code your data automatically - the focus group coding tool to auto code speaker units or other structural information on your data. - the word clouds or word lists for exploring your documents. - you can search for concepts. - You can create reports or view geo locations in Google Maps.
+- the Search & Code tools if you want to code your data automatically - the focus group coding tool to auto code speaker units or other structural information on your data. - the word clouds or word lists for exploring your documents. - you can search for concepts. - Let Al Coding suggest initial codings for you 100% automatic. - You can create reports or view geo locations in Google Maps.